Quantized nonlinear transport and its breakdown in Fermi gases with Berry curvature: Quantized nonlinear transport with Berry curvature

-\paragraph{Quantized nonlinear transport with Berry curvature} The quantized nonlinear conductance in 2D exists in a three-terminal setting as shown in Fig. \ref{illustration}a.
+The quantized nonlinear conductance in 2D exists in a three-terminal setting as shown in Fig. \ref{illustration}a.
 AC voltages $V_1(\omega_1)$ and $V_2(\omega_2)$ of frquencies $\omega_1$ and $\omega_2$ are applied in regions I and II, respectively, and the current $I_3(\omega_1+\omega_2)$ of frequency $\omega_1+\omega_2$ is measured in region III.
 If we assume no Berry curvature, the frequency-dependent nonlinear conductance is given by the Euler characteristic of the Fermi sea as shown in Ref. \cite{Kane22},

 where $e$ is the electron charge, $h$ is the Planck constant, and $\chi_F$ is the Euler characteristic of the Fermi sea.
 In 2D, $\chi_F$ equals to the number of electron-like Fermi surfaces minus the number of hole-like Fermi surfaces (open Fermi surfaces do not contribute to $\chi_F$).